Our place in the health system

-Professional associations for doctors, pharmacists, nurses and other health professionals such as clinical engineers, provide an important perspective on medicine funding issues and on our approach to hospital medical devices management.
-We regularly meet with such groups and seek their input through our consultation processes.
-We also work alongside some of these professional organisations in developing activities to manage changes in medicines, improve access and encourage responsible use of pharmaceuticals.
+Professional associations for doctors, pharmacists, nurses and other health professionals such as clinical engineers, provide an important perspective on medicine funding issues and our approach to hospital medical devices management.
+We meet with such groups and seek their input through our consultation processes.
+Working alongside these organisations, we develop activities to manage changes in medicines, improve access to and encourage responsible use of pharmaceuticals.

 Consumer and patient groups

-The decisions PHARMAC makes impact on virtually all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought-through.
+The decisions PHARMAC makes impact on almost all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought-through.
 We are in regular contact with patient and consumer groups and welcome feedback on medicine funding, our devices work, or other issues.
-To make sure we are asking the right questions of the right people, we take advice from our Consumer Advisory Committee on our engagement plans and practices to ensure we get appropriate consumer input to our operations.
+To ensure we get appropriate consumer input to our operations, we take advice from our Consumer Advisory Committee on our engagement plans and practices.

 We rely on pharmaceutical companies to provide medicines for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.